mhord/SVG2SCR/README.md

 adhere to these guidelines when creating an SVG file to use with it:

 - Don't group objects.
 Dealing with arbitrary depths of transformation is a bit much.
-- Filled polygons should have one contiguous border; whitespace is a no-no.
+- Filled polygons should have one contiguous border; whitespace is a no-no. Use the "Division" command to split shapes.
 - Make everything a path.
+- In "Inkscape Preferences: Transforms" turn on "Optimize" rather than "Preserve".
+This changes the coordinates rather than saving a matrix.